Morris Dancing with TDMM

 - You don't have to buy kit such as bells or baldrics.
 You only need a white shirt and white trousers, which dancers usually source themselves mainly to ensure they fit!

-- Annual membership is £25.00 simply to make sure we can cover the cost of hiring our practice venue in the winter months.
-Our collections and event fees over the summer pay for our kit and we make charitable donations as well.
+- Annual membership covers insurance and the cost of hiring our practice venue in the winter months.
+Our summer collections and event fees pay for our kit and charitable donations are made from our winter collections.

 Winter Dancing